 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-2 Trees, Flowers, or Condolences have been shared with support of David's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Edward and Diane's family - View on Tribute Wall

 Our beloved parents Edward “Ike” Lee and Diane Mae Eisiminger, passed away after 47 years of marriage in Alamogordo, New Mexico.
 Edward “Ike” Lee Eisiminger, Sr., 87, passed away January 24, 2022, and Diane Mae Eisiminger, 77, followed her love Ike in death 15 days shy of 2 years later January 9, 2024.
 They were both surrounded by loving family members as they passed peacefully from their journeys here on earth.

 Ike Eisiminger was born September 21, 1934, in Harrisburg, Pennsylvania to Robert “Bob” and Margaret “Peggy” Eisiminger.
 Ike was a loving husband, father, and grandfather.
 He was very easy-going, witty, kind, caring and helpful to all he met.
 He was an avid motorcyclist and mechanic, there wasn’t anything mechanical he couldn’t fix.
 Whenever Ike rolled into a new town, he would seek out the motorcycle shops and make fast friends with the owners.
 Whereas he would then often acquire a side job helping repair motorcycles.
 All the while talking “shop” with everyone he came across which he avidly loved.
 Ike served in the United States Air Force as an Electronic Warfare Countermeasures Technician until he honorably retired in June of 1976 with the rank of Tech Sargent after having served 22 ½ years.